 ESRD requires dialysis treatment to keep the kidneys functioning.
 Those beneficiaries needing this treatment can also expect a 20% coinsurance until they reach their plan maximum out of pocket.
 This makes treatment costs very high and difficult to pay for.

-With Original Medicare, you have a deductible that must be met upon hospital admission.
+With Original Medicare, a deductible must be met upon hospital admission.
 Once admitted, this deductible will cover 60 consecutive days.
-In many cases, the per-day co-pay for Medicare Advantage plans will exceed the Part A deductible for hospital admissions during your inpatient visit.
+The per-day copay for Medicare Advantage plans will often exceed the Part A deductible for hospital admissions during your inpatient visit.

 While Part B drugs are not all cancer-related, the most expensive can be.
 Purchasing an inexpensive cancer plan will help pay you a lump sum if you’re diagnosed with cancer.
 These funds can be used for anything you choose, including offsetting the costs of chemotherapy administered in the doctor’s office.

-A hospital indemnity plan will pay you either a lump sum or per day amount for each day you are admitted to the hospital.
+A hospital indemnity plan will pay you either a lump sum or per day amount for each day you are admitted.
 Many Medicare Advantage members will enroll in one of these plans to offset their per-day inpatient co-pay.
 Like the cancer plans, these plans are relatively low cost.
 They can really help beneficiaries to offset their inpatient hospital co-pays.

 What is the most accepted Medicare Advantage plan?